lsolesen/optimafootball-com-jekyll/_pages/book.md

   image: /assets/images/hero/md-speaking.jpg
 author_profile: true
 ---
 Book a presentation from Optima Football and get inspired.

-Mads Davidsen has in the past decade done presentations for companies, clubs, organisations and universities.
-Mads has a great experience theoretically through his university- and football related educations and practically leadership wise from the professional world in Denmark, China and lately the Middle East.

-Mads' lectures covers the down below subjects and will be arranged and planned so it suits your organisations needs 100%.
+Mads Davidsen has in the past decade done many presentations for companies, clubs, organisations and universities.
+The lectures covers the down below subjects and will be arranged and planned so it suits the needs of your organisation.

-- A talent development discussion across cultures, diversity and continents: “How to manage the unmanageable?”
+* A talent development discussion across cultures, diversity and continents: “How to manage the unmanageable?”
-- Organisational succession planning: “How to build and implement a strategy to fulfil your vision over time - including the use of 'big data'?”
+* Strategy & club models: “How to build and implement a strategy to fulfil your vision over time?
-- Strategies & Football by 2025: “What are the demands of the modern game and how can we plan and work towards it”?
+* "The future game": What are the demands of the modern game and how can align our strategy to the next decade?
-- Motivation & feedback culture: “How do we lead other people”?
-Including empirical field study cases from my book ‘With great talent comes great responsibility'
+* Motivation & feedback culture: “How do we lead and motivate other people”?
+Including empirical field study cases from my (w/Helle Hein) book "With great talent comes great responsibility

 ## Endorsements